Noor291/Mashup-Parallel/README.md

 # YouTube Mashup Generator

-This is a Python script for creating a mashup of audio tracks from YouTube videos.
-The script allows you to specify a search query, then it downloads multiple YouTube videos, extracts their audio, and concatenates the audio tracks into a single output file.
+This is a Python script for creating a mashup of songs of your favorite singer from YouTube videos.
+The script allows you to specify the name of the singer, then it downloads multiple songs, extracts their audio, and concatenates the audio tracks into a single output file.
 The program utilizes the `pytube`, `moviepy`, `glob`, and `youtube_search` libraries, as well as Python's built-in `threading` and `multiprocessing` modules.

 ## How it works